siffiejoe/lua-classy/README.md

         ...  : table/string* -- vararg list or array of method names

-The `delegate` function creates new methods for a class that forward to equally named methods on an object stored inside of objects of this class.
+The `delegate` function creates new methods for a class that forward to methods on an object stored inside of objects of this class.
 The stored object can be found via the given fieldname.
 The method names to delegate can be specified as varargs or in an array.
 The class table is returned.

 ##                              Contact                             ##